safepay/sensor.willyweather/README.md

 This is also very easy to configure, using your lat and long settings in HA, and creates minimal HA overhead due to RESTful API.

 ## Installation
-Install the directory and all files within a custom_componenets directory within your Home Assistant config directory.
+Install the directory and all files within a custom_componenets directory within your Home Assistant config directory or, alternatively, install via [HACS](http://hacs.xyz).
 You must obtain an API key from your WillyWeather account at www.willyweather.com.au.

 ### Register for the WillyWeather API